 - “What did you do at lunchtime?”

 “Played with Charlie.
 We got a ball out of the storeroom, and kicked it around the playground.”
-Well, that was a bit better, but actually, I probably already knew that.
+Well, that was a bit better, but actually, I probably already knew that’s what he would do.

 - “What problem did you solve today?”
 (I love this one!)